krlmlr/cooking/README.md

 cooking
 =======

-Chopping, peeling, frying, and cooking various ingredients.
+Chopping, peeling, frying, and cooking various ingredients, and combining them to a delicious ragout.
+Also includes buying them from a local supermarket.

 Example
 -------